Automate the Backup of Your Microsoft SQL Server Express Databases

 Schedule the Job

-In order for this task to run automatically, it must
+For this task to run automatically, it must

 - The built in Microsoft Windows Scheduler and